 In case you get selected for the danceWEB Scholarship Programme, you still need to find a financial contribution (EUR 2.150.-) to your total scholarship expenses from local funding bodies in your home country/country of residence in order to secure your participation. danceWEB will assist you in finding financial support.
 You don't need to have secured the funding already for the application!

-The scholarship does not include travel and per diem expenses, it is recommended to find financial support for these expenses as well in case you get selected for the program.
+The scholarship does not include travel, visa, insurance and per diem expenses.
+It is recommended to find financial support for these expenses as well in case you get selected for the program.

 How many photos can I attach and what kind of photos should they be?

 In order to give everyone the same conditions in the application process you can attach at most 2 photos.
-You should attach one portrait and one movement photo.
+You should attach one portrait and one artistic photo.

 In which format and size shall I attach the photos?

 Please try to attach them as a PDF or JPG files.
 Attachments shall not exceed 1MB file size.
 Please do not send photos in a word document.

 What do I do when I can‘t attach the required documents?